Gauthampdn/ECS36C/hw2/README.md

 on all samples in the file, measures various statistics, and prints these statistics to a CSV file.

 InsertionSortTime: The wallclock time of running InsertionSort on this row’s sample
 InsertionSortCompares: The number of compares used when running InsertionSort on this row’s sample
 InsertionSortMemaccess: The number of memory accesses when running InsertionSort on this row’s sample
-MergeSortTime: The wallclock time of running MergeSort on this row’s sam- ple
+MergeSortTime: The wallclock time of running MergeSort on this row’s sample
-6
 MergeSortCompares: The number of compares used when running MergeSort on this row’s sample
 MergeSortMemaccess: The number of memory accesses when running MergeSort on this row’s sample
-QuickSortTime: The wallclock time of running QuickSort on this row’s sam- ple
+QuickSortTime: The wallclock time of running QuickSort on this row’s sample
 QuickSortCompares: The number of compares used when running QuickSort on this row’s sample
 QuickSortMemaccess: The number of memory accesses when running QuickSort on this row’s sample